-3.18 General Accounting
+3.20 General Accounting

 The Contractor shall operate on the basis of a fiscal year (July 1 to June 30) consisting of twelve (12) accounting periods.
 All departmental charges (from Catering Services) must be submitted to the Contract Administrator with the monthly financial reports.
-The Contractor is to submit all invoices electronically utilizing protocols determined by Salem State University.
+The Contractor is to submit all invoices electronically utilizing protocols determined by the University.
 Invoices will be submitted monthly with no prepayment requirement.
 Invoices shall include substantiated reports for compensation of Dining Dollars and ClipperCash transactions in Contractor operated facilities.

-Within the fifteenth 15th working day following the close of each accounting period, the last day of the month, the Contractor shall furnish the Contract Administrator with a statement of gross sales and expenses in connection with the operation of the food facilities covered by the Contract, showing on a monthly and year-to-date basis the actual and budgeted food costs, labor costs (including the account manager), fringe benefits, payroll taxes, and expenses which are properly allocable to the operation.
-All operation statements shall be accompanied by respective commission payments to the University.
+Within the fifteenth 15th working day following the close of each accounting period, the last day of the month, the Contractor shall furnish the Contract Administrator with an operating statement of gross sales and expenses in connection with the operation of the food facilities covered by the Contract, which shall be shown on a monthly and year-to-date basis.
 Causes of abnormal revenue and expense deviations shall be noted by the Contractor as part of these statements.
 Any payment required of the Contractor if not paid within thirty (30) calendar days of the due date, shall bear interest at the rate of two percent (2%) per annum, but not greater than the rate allowed by law.

 The Contractor shall not hold the University responsible for the serving of a student after it has been notified by the University in writing that the student has withdrawn from the meal plan.
-Upon receipt of an appropriate statement concerning the number of participants per day in each meal plan, the University shall pay the Contractor within thirty (30) calendar days of food and service provided under the Contract Dining Specifications portion of this Contract.
+Upon receipt of an appropriate statement concerning the number of participants per day in each meal plan, (which shall be delivered in writing to Contractor no later than each Monday at 10:00 a.m.) the University shall pay the Contractor within thirty (30) calendar days of food and service provided under the Contract Dining Specifications portion of this Contract.